 Read on to find out what not to wear on a plane, and what to wear instead!

 NO: jeans or sweatpants

 Two opposite ends of the spectrum, and I avoid them both.
 It’s pretty obvious why I avoid jeans, skinny jeans especially.
 But sweatpants?
 True, there is nothing more comfortable than sweatpants.
-It’s like wearing a literal hug.
+It’s like wearing a proverbial hug.
 But you’ll always feel just a little bit frumpy wearing them.
-That feeling is 10x worse when you land at your destination ready to make a great first impression, feeling like you just rolled out of bed.
+That feeling is 10x worse when you land at your destination ready to make a great first impression, yet in reality, you’re feeling like you just rolled out of bed.
 There is a happy medium, I promise.

 yes: street leggings // I think the old adage, “Leggings are not pants,” is super outdated and I ignore it.
 However, I do think there is a right kind of legging to wear outside of the gym.
 Street leggings are basically leggings that are made from heavier weight fabrics, so there is no chance of them being see-through.
 They also often include some sort of design feature that makes them look less like tights sold in a cardboard sleeve, and more like actual pants.
 Moto leggings are a prime example of street leggings.
 Workout leggings that include pockets on the legs also work well.